-Substantial literature and a wide field of artistic practices engage with questions of the archive.10 Many artists and scholars examine and perform archival practices, often excavating the colonial legacies of empires.
-Through often research-based practices,11 they expose the blind spots, holes and fragments of institutional collections.
+Substantial literature and a wide field of artistic practices engage with questions of the archive.
+Of Many artists and scholars examine and perform archival practices, often excavating the colonial legacies of empires.
+Through often research-based practices, they expose the blind spots, holes, and fragments of institutional collections.
 They investigate the ways in which photography, anthropology, and national archives produce and reproduce images of exclusion and cultural othering.
-Decades of scholarship requalifies the Western colonial Archives as amnesia-making machines.12 http://publications.gc.ca/site/eng/471452/publication.html.
-For a comprehensive analysis of this case see: Terry Cook, "A Monumental Blunder': The Destruction of Records on Nazi War Criminals in Canada.," in Archives and the Public Good: Accountability and Records in Modern Society, ed.
-Richard J Cox and David A. Wallace (Westport, CT: Quorum Books, 2002), 37-65.
-9 Jacques Derrida, "Archive Fever: A Freudian Impression," trans.
-Eric Prenowitz, Diacritics 25, no. 2 (1995): 10.
+Decades of scholarship requalifies the Western colonial Archives as amnesia-making machines.
+Such machines inscribe as much as they erase (appraisal is the most powerful archival function, as it determines who gets in and who is left out).
+This is the theoretical base for our investigation.